uchicago-cs/student-resource-guide/style_guide.rst

 Blank Lines
 ^^^^^^^^^^^

+Unless a function is very short, the body of the function should include blank lines functions to indicate logical sections (with at most one blank line separating each logical section).

 Separate function definitions with two blank lines.

 Extra blank lines may be used (sparingly) to separate groups of related functions.

-Use blank lines in functions, sparingly, to indicate logical sections.

 Whitespace in Expressions and Statements